MicrosoftDocs/sql-docs/docs/relational-databases/performance/parameter-sensitivity-plan-optimization.md

 For eligible plans, the initial compilation produces a **dispatcher plan** that contains the PSP optimization logic called a dispatcher expression.
 A dispatcher plan maps to **query variants** based on the cardinality range boundary values predicates.

-For each predicate that is chosen, the Query Processor will bucketize them into predicate cardinality ranges based on the runtime cardinality, as seen in the following picture:
+For each predicate that is chosen, the Query Processor bucketizes them into predicate cardinality ranges based on the runtime cardinality, as seen in the following picture:

 :::image type="content" source="media/parameter-sensitivity-plan-optimization/psp-boundaries.jpg" alt-text="Image of PSP boundaries":::

 Dispatcher plans are automatically rebuilt if there are significant data distribution changes.
 Query variant plans will independently recompile as needed, same as any other query plan type, and subject to default recompilation events.
-For more information about recompilation, see [Recompiling Execution Plans](../query-processing-architecture-guide#recompiling-execution-plans).
+For more information about recompilation, see [Recompiling Execution Plans](../query-processing-architecture-guide.md#recompiling-execution-plans).

 For each query variant mapping to a given dispatcher: